jayanthkoushik/shiny-pyseed/README.md

 4. Write commit messages conforming to the [Conventional Commits](https://www.conventionalcommits.org) specification, and maintain a linear commit history.
 5. [Trigger](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow)
    the `release-new-version` workflow to create a new release.
+   Alternatively, run `scripts/commit_and_tag_version.py` and push the generated commit and tag.
+This will trigger workflows to create a GitHub release, deploy the project website, and publish the project to PyPI.

    If the project was created with GitHub support disabled, use `scripts/release_new_version.py`.
    Run `scripts/release_new_version.py -h` for options.
 6. If working on a new clone of the repository, initialize the project environment by running: